the-foreign-architect/tfa-vuepress/src/guides/hong-kong/hong-kong.md

 published: true
 guide: true
 excerpt: Hong Kong is home to exciting new architecture.
 From Central’s shiny skyscrapers to Kowloon’s sprawling housing blocks, this guide will help you discover and explore it.
+description: Hong Kong is home to exciting new architecture.
+From Central’s shiny skyscrapers to Kowloon’s sprawling housing blocks, this guide will help you discover and explore it.
 tags:
   - Hong Kong
   - China